 Food and grocery

-When it comes to food and grocery shopping in the UK, the average grocery shopping bill for a family of 3 is £350 a month.
+Regarding food and grocery shopping in the UK, the average grocery shopping bill for a family of 3 is £350 a month.
 Food and clothing are generally inexpensive.

-Your healthcare is publicly funded (paid out of your taxes) and you don’t need to buy health insurance, however, you might want to get dental insurance which usually starts at about £30 per couple per month.
+Your healthcare is publicly funded (paid out of your taxes), and you don’t need to buy health insurance.
+However, you might want to get dental insurance which usually starts at about £30 per couple per month.
 All children under 18 are eligible for free dental care by NHS.